CSoney017/332homeworks/homework01/README.md

 This homework tests us on our understanding of the Python language.

 The first exercise asks us to print out the five longest words in the 'words' file.
-While we also discovered a solution to this question in class, it also introduced us to opening and reading a file and using a sort function to quickly order the words.
+While we discovered a solution to this question in class, it also introduced us to opening and reading a file.

+Using a python function called 'sort', we filed each name by length.
+However, the sort function ordered the names from least to greatest in terms of the number of character, so we had to reverse it to get the result we wanted.
+Finally, to present our solution, we printed out a list with the five longest names.

 The second exercise does not require us to open a file, but instead wants to improve our understanding of modules, specifically the 'names' module.
 With